 For a quieter holiday experience, you can visit Descanso Gardens, one of the city’s stunning botanical gardens, which transforms its grounds into a whimsical and interactive light show in Enchanted Forest of Light.

 While many restaurants may be closed for the weekend, there are still plenty of excellent dining options in Los Angeles to choose from.
 Two places to consider are Bourbon Steak in Glendale and Playa Provisions in Playa del Rey.
 Both of these restaurants will be serving Thanksgiving special menus, making it an incredibly easy way to celebrate Thanksgiving.

 If you’re looking to spend your long weekend hardcore relaxing, head to Hawaii for a laid-back island vibe.
-Honolulu was once voted the Best City to Celebrate New Year’s Eve because of its warm weather, even during the holiday season.
-On top of that, there are many kid-friendly activities around Honolulu that’ll keep your family engaged.
+Honolulu isn’t just one of the best warm places to go for Thanksgiving.
+It was also voted the best city to celebrate New Year’s Eve because of its tropical temps, even during the holiday season.
+On top of that, there are many kid-friendly activities around Oahu that’ll keep your family engaged.

 If they want something more physically adventurous, they’ll find it at Coral Crater Adventure Park or Kualoa Ranch & Zipline.